 Singapore Tax Exemption 6: Development and Expansion Incentive (DEI)

-The Development and Expansion Incentive (DEI) offers a reduced tax rate to companies that promise to benefit the wider economy of Singpore.
+The Development and Expansion Incentive (DEI) offers a reduced tax rate to companies that promise to benefit the wider economy of Singapore.
 Qualifying companies will be subject to a reduced tax rate of 5 per cent over the next ten years.

 While we’ve done our best to provide an overview of the tax exemptions available in Singapore, the advantages of doing business in Singapore cannot be fully told in such a short article.
-There is a myriad of other tax exemptions and financial advantages available to forward-thinking investors who know where to look.
+There are a myriad of other tax exemptions and financial advantages available to forward-thinking investors who know where to look.

 If you’d like to learn more from our team of expert lawyers, bankers, and accountants, please do take the time to reach out to us — we are sure to save you time, money, and headaches.

 - Partial tax exemption is given to all companies in Singapore on chargeable income of up to $300,000 as follows: 75% tax exemption on your first $10,000 of chargeable income and a further 50% exemption on the next $290,000 of your chargeable income.